 This is the same refuge you will have stayed at on day 2.
 There are three reasons I have decided to stay in this hut twice.

-First one it's because I knew the last day of the traverse will be the most scenic and at the some time demanding so I wanted to be as close as possible to the start of the last via ferrata.
+The first one it’s because I knew the last day of the traverse will be the most scenic and at the same time demanding so I wanted to be as close as possible to the start of the last via Ferrata.

 The other two reasons were the awesome shower and of course the homemade cakes!
 I even ordered a couple of pieces to take away with me and had them as a snack on the last day!

 Day 5: Rifugio Alimonta to Passo Grosté along via ferrata Bocchette Alte

 Elevation loss: 1000 m / 3280 ft